-2. Big backpack - For a 3 day trek, you should take a backpack with a capacity of 20-30 litres only.
-If you do a 4 day trek, then a 30-40 litres capacity backpack is recommended.
-For a 5 day hike, you should take with you a 40-50 litres capacity backpack, etc. A backpack should provide an easy access to everything necessary without much fuss so that it should have side pockets for small items accessible from outside, zippered internal pockets plus a main compartment to carry all your stuff.
-It is also suitable to be waterproof with a compression strap and bottom to minimize a volume and help to stabilize your load.
+2. Big backpack - For a 3-day trek, you should take a backpack with a capacity of 20-30 litres only.
+If you do a 4-day trek, then a 30-40 litres capacity backpack is recommended.
+For a 5-day hike, you need taking with you a 40-50 litres capacity backpack, etc. A backpack should provide easy access to everything necessary without much fuss so that it should have side pockets for small items accessible from outside, zippered internal pockets plus a main compartment to carry all your stuff.
+It is suitable to be waterproof with a compression strap and bottom to minimize a volume and help to stabilize your load as well.

-4. Travel insurance (+ copies in a case of lost).
+4. Travel insurance (+ copies in case of lost).

-5. Jacket needs to be light, waterproof, windproog, especially designed for adventure and preferably made of bright colours to make you visible from far.
+5. Jacket needs to be light, waterproof, windproof, specially designed for adventure and preferably made of bright colours to make you visible from far.

 6. Trekking trousers should be convertible (trousers - shorts), should have pockets of a big capacity as well as satisfy your comfort during weather changes.
 It is suitable to be made of resistant and waterproof fabrics.

-7. Walking sticks/poles enable you to walk with ease providing you with support on each step.
-They should be light, compact, preferably made of aluminum alloy and have an antishock system that absorb impacts before they reach your hand wrists.
+7. Walking sticks/poles to enable you to walk with ease providing you with support on each step.
+They should be light, compact, preferably made of alluminum alloy and have an antishock system that absorbs impacts before they reach your hand wrists.

-8. Sandals for a better comfort whilst at a campsite.
+8. Sandals for better comfort whilst at a campsite.

-9. Warm clothes such as a jacket, a fleece (thermal clothing is also recommended for cold nights during camping).
+9. Warm clothes such as a jacket, a fleece (thermal clothing is also recommended for cold nights).

 12. After-sun cream or hydrating cream for face and body.

-13. Insect repellent when in area with insect occurrence.
+13. Insect repellent when in areas of insect occurrence.

-14. Camera and its charger/batteries (please note that batteries are consumed quickly under cold conditions).
+14. Mobile phone/camera and its charger/batteries (please note that batteries are consumed quickly under cold conditions).

-19. Swimsuits when you pass through warm areas with lagoons, rivers, hot springs in Agua Calientes and Lares or other water sources.
+19. Swimsuits when you pass through warm areas with lagoons, rivers, hot springs (e.g. Agua Calientes or Lares) or other water sources.